Free energy of the gas of spin 1/2 fermions beyond the second order and the Stoner phase transition: Abstract

-Computation of the ground state energy density $E/V$ as a function of the densities of fermions with different spin projections allows only to investigate the equilibrium properties of the system of interacting fermions at zero (or very low) temperatures.
+Computation of the ground-state energy density $E/V$ as a function of the densities of fermions with different spin projections allows only to investigate the equilibrium properties of the system of interacting fermions at zero (or a very low) temperature.
 It is however of interest to determine its behavior also at nonzero temperatures.
-(In the context of the physics of atomic gases it is physically clear that formation of atomic dimers, which at very low temperatures makes observation of the phase transition to the ordered phase impossible, at higher temperatures should be less important.)
+(In the context of the physics of atomic gases it is physically clear that at higher temperatures the mentioned formation of atomic dimers should be less important.)
 This requires computing one of the thermodynamic potentials of the system of interacting fermions.
-So far such a computation of the free energy $F$ has been done \cite{DUMacDO} only up to the second order, i.e. up to terms of order $(k_{\rm F}a_0)^2$, using the old-fashioned thermal perturbation theory (see e.g. \cite{LL}, par.
-32) based on the ordinary second order Rayleigh - Schr\"odinger perturbative expression for energy levels entering the statistical sum.
-In \cite{CHGR} we have recovered this second order expression for $F$ using the systematic thermal perturbative expansion (exploiting the imaginary time formalism \cite{FetWal}) and reproduced the thermal characteristics of the Stoner phase transition it predicts (pointing out however problems - not discussed in \cite{DUMacDO} - with accurate numerical determination of the critical values of the polarization), but have encountered a technical problem which prevented us to immediately extend the computation to higher orders.
-Here we show how this problem can be resolved and applying the developed systematic thermal expansion to the first term of the effective field theory interaction (\ref{eqn:Vint}) we derive the formulae allowing to compute numerically the complete order $(k_{\rm F}a_0)^3$ corrections to the free energy $F(T,V,N_+,N_-)$.
-With additional work, including the contributions of the next two terms of (\ref{eqn:Vint}) it would, of course, be possible to compute the complete order $(k_{\rm F}R)^3$ correction to the free energy.
+So far such a computation of the free energy $F$ has been done \cite{DUMacDO} only up to the second order, i.e. up to terms of order $(k_{\rm F}a_0)^2$, using the old-fashioned thermal perturbation theory (see e.g. Ref. \cite{LL}, paragraph 32) based on the ordinary second order Rayleigh - Schr\"odinger perturbative expression for energy levels entering the statistical sum.
+In Ref. \cite{CHGR} we have applied to the effective field theory (\ref{eqn:Vint}) the standard thermal perturbative expansion (exploiting the imaginary time formalism - see e.g. Ref. \cite{FetWal}) which is routinely used to compute thermodynamic characteristics of much more complex systems like e.g. the quark-gluon plasma.
+Using it we recovered this second order expression for $F$ and reproduced the thermal characteristics of the Stoner phase transition it predicts (however, pointing out problems - not discussed in \cite{DUMacDO} - with accurate numerical determination of the critical values of the polarization), but have encountered a technical problem which prevented us from immediately extending the computation to higher orders.
+Here we show how this problem can be resolved and applying the developed systematic thermal expansion to the first term of the effective field theory interaction (\ref{eqn:Vint}) we derive the formulas allowing to compute numerically the complete order $(k_{\rm F}a_0)^3$ corrections to the free energy $F(T,V,N_+,N_-)$.
+With additional work, including the contributions of the next two terms of (\ref{eqn:Vint}) it would be possible to compute the complete order $(k_{\rm F}R)^3$ correction to the free energy.